cosinekitty/astronomy/source/kotlin/doc/-astronomy/geo-vector.md

 Also, the position can optionally be corrected for [aberration](https://en.wikipedia.org/wiki/Aberration_of_light), an effect causing the apparent direction of the body to be shifted due to transverse movement of the Earth with respect to the rays of light coming from that body.

+#### Return

+    A geocentric position vector of the center of the given body.

 ## Parameters

 jvm